Dry Cleaner

 By mistake, a few times I have dry cleaned an old overcoat with a syn-thetic 'down type' filling (Primaloft).
 The manu- facturer recommends just regular cleaning.
 Have I ruined the coat?
 Should I do something?
 Thanks.

-Asked by PW over 10 years ago
+Asked by PW almost 11 years ago

 Primaloft is an excellent alternative to down.
 I enjoy backpacking and will often pack a Primaloft jacket and sleeping bag if hiking in wet weather, as opposed to my down filled gear.